Rational homotopy theory of automorphisms of manifolds: Stable cohomology

-The stable cohomology ring of the diffeomorphism group was recently calculated by Galatius and Randal-Williams \cite{GRW1}.
-Let us recall their description.

-Let $M$ be an oriented $2d$-dimensional manifold and let $\Diff(M)$ be the group of orientation preserving diffeomorphisms of $M$.
-The space $B\Diff(M)$ is a classifying space for smooth oriented fiber bundles with fiber diffeomorphic to $M$.
+Let $M$ be a closed oriented $2d$-dimensional manifold and let $\Diff(M)$ be the group of orientation preserving diffeomorphisms of $M$.
+The space $B\Diff(M)$ is a classifying space for smooth oriented fiber bundles with fiber diffeomorphic to $M$, or `$M$-bundles' for short.
+To every characteristic class of oriented vector bundles